Five Books on Mathematical Thinking and Its Beauty

 Mathematics is largely the history of mathematical problems, but it also has a story that avoids equations, formulas, or theorems.

-By our twentieth anniversary, most of us have barely walked into college, with a rather vague idea about our future. Évariste Galois had already solved one of the oldest problems in mathematics, by inventing new tools that eventually sparked new research for decades.
-He died in 1832, five months after reaching twenty, challenged to a duel for a lady’s attention.
+By our twentieth anniversary, most of us have barely walked into college, with a rather vague idea about our future. Évariste Galois had already solved one of the oldest problems in mathematics, by inventing tools that ignited new research for decades.
+He died in 1832, five months after turning twenty, allegedly in a duel for a lady's attention.

 There are books featuring mathematics which show that this seemingly abstract domain is closely related to human life and experience.
-After all, there can be no mathematics without mathematicians, and the biographies of some researchers could be as spectacular as the impact of their discoveries.
-In turn, the impact often goes beyond theories and theorems — otherwise, there wouldn’t be applications of mathematics or research into the psychology of learning that focuses on the abstract nature of mathematical objects and truths.
+After all, there can be no mathematics without mathematicians, and the biographies of some researchers are as spectacular as the impact of their discoveries.

 A Mathematician's Apology, G. H. Hardy (1940)

 The Pythagoreans had a different approach, attributing virtues and personalities to numbers 1, 2, 3, and 4.
-Thus, 10 was not only their sum, but also expressed their combined powers — perfection.
-The numbers were sometimes represented graphically as a triangle called tetraktys, displaying them in layers: one at the top, two below, then three and four further below, which looks similar to the upper part of Pascal’s triangle.
+Thus, 10 was not only their sum, but also expressed their combined powers – perfection.
+The numbers were sometimes represented graphically as triangle called tetraktys, which displayed them in layers: one at the top, two below, then three and four further below.
+The shape was cherished and almost worshipped by the Pythagoreans.

 The Equation that Couldn't Be Solved, M. Livio (2006)

-This book sparked my curiosity for algebra, because it shows the close connection it has with symmetry, in art, physics, and chemistry.
-Thus, I recommend it whenever I can, but I’m confident one can read it for multiple other reasons.
+This book was the first spark in my curiosity for algebra, because it shows the close connection it has with symmetry, in art, physics, and chemistry.
+I'm also confident one can read it for multiple other reasons.

 Since the Babylonians, simple equations were useful for economic problems, but geometry stimulated the use of quadratic and cubic terms for areas and volumes.
 Higher degrees evolved naturally but solving them was a totally different discussion.